flame-engine/flame/doc/other_modules/flame_oxygen/components.md

 ```

-### FlipComponent
+## FlipComponent

 The `FlipComponent` can be used to flip your rendering on either the X or Y axis.
 It is registered
 to the world by default.

-This component is especially useful when you are using the [BaseSystem](#basesystem).
+This component is especially useful when you are using the `BaseSystem`.
 But can also
 be used for your own flipping logic.

-Creating an entity that is flipped on it's X axis using OxygenGame:
+Creating an entity that is flipped on its X-axis using OxygenGame:

 ```dart
 game.createEntity(